Edmond de Rothschild Group

 The Edmond de Rothschild Group is a financial institution specialized in private banking and asset management.
 Based in Geneva, the group is family-owned and independent, and encompasses the Edmond de Rothschild Foundations (philanthropic arm), the lifestyle brand Edmond de Rothschild Heritage (fine wine and cheese, luxury hotels and restaurants), and sponsors the Gitana Team (professional sailing team).

 The group was founded in Paris in 1953 by Edmond de Rothschild as La Compagnie Financière (LCF) Edmond de Rothschild.
 After opening branches in Geneva and Luxembourg, the LCF launched the first fund of funds in 1969.
 In 1997, Benjamin and Ariane de Rothschild took over the governance of the company, which was reorganized and renamed Edmond de Rothschild Group in 2010.

-In 2021, the group had 2,500 employees, 31 offices in 13 countries, and managed CHF 178 billion worth of assets.
-Ariane de Rothschild has been President of the board since April 2019, and François Pauly CEO since June 2021.